Target Outcome UCITS ETFs

 Downside after Buffer

 Investors participate in losses outside of the buffer range.
+This is not relevant for 100% Buffer.

 How do they work?